 And if you haven't heard it already today, know that you are enough.

 Don’t let transphobia/cissexism slide.
 Confront it as you would confront all other forms of oppression.
 Trans issues are rarely discussed & when they are it is often in a negative light.
 Click on this link to learn some more ally tips.

 About the Author

-Sarah Bridges is a board member of FHHRP and an ally of the LGBTQ+ community.
+Sarah Bridges is a board member of FHHRP and an ally of the LGBTQIA community.
 Sarah has a degree in Health Science with an emphasis in Public Health.
 She strives to build inclusiveness in her church and community.
 She is originally from Arizona but calls Manhattan, Kansas her home.
-In her spare time she enjoys attending Social Justice book clubs with her husband, painting, researching family science issues or playing with play dough with her strong little girl.
+In her spare time she enjoys hosting book clubs with her husband, painting, hiking, researching family science or playing with play-doh with her strong little girl.